A new variant of the Dumaru worm family has been found in the wild on 24th of January, 2004.

 Detection in F-Secure Anti-Virus was published on January 24th, 2004 in update:

 Detection Type: PC

-Description Created: Gergely Erdelyi and Katrin Tocheva, 24th of January, 2004
+Description Details: Gergely Erdelyi and Katrin Tocheva, 24th of January, 2004